norton287/Gigabyte-Z370-HD3P/README.md

 ## macOS Beta

 I am running macOS 10.5.5 Developer Beta 1 now since resolving how to do the update when it fails to present the PreBooter for install.

+To update to the 10.5.5 beta 1 just boot to clover and press F11 to clear NVRAM.
+Then boot into macos and let the System Preference Updater download and start the install.
+Reboot and you should see the PreBooter with the Install macOS signature.